 Coffee Equity Lab

-The Coffee Equity Lab is a new experiential learning and research lab housed in the Wond’ry’s Social Innovation Practice Area.
-The lab offers inspiring pathways for students to examine the pressing issues shaping our world–climate change, global trade, equity and justice–through the lens of the global coffee industry.
-Pilot programming for the Lab begins in the Fall 2020 semester with a lecture and workshop series in partnership with the Robert Penn Warren Center’s Scholarship of Everyday Life: Coffee series.
+The Coffee Equity Lab is a new experiential learning and research lab housed at the Wond’ry.
+The lab offers inspiring pathways for students to examine the issues shaping our world–climate change, global trade, equity and justice–through the lens of the global coffee industry.

 Fall 2020: Speaker Series (open to the public)